KVDT

-KVDT (103.3 FM) is a non-commercial radio station licensed to Allen, Texas, and serving the greater Dallas–Fort Worth market.
-It is owned by VCY America and it airs a Christian radio format.
-Most programming comes from radio studios at VCY America's headquarters in Milwaukee, Wisconsin.
-KVDT schedules Christian talk and teaching shows in the daytime, while Christian music is heard at night.
-SRN News provides hourly news updates.
+KVDT (103.3 FM) is a non-commercial radio station licensed to Allen, Texas, United States, and serving the greater Dallas–Fort Worth metroplex.
+It carries Christian radio programming as an owned and operated outlet of VCY America.

 KVDT has an effective radiated power (ERP) of 98,000 watts.
 The transmitter site is on FM 902 southeast of Collinsville, Texas, in Grayson County.
 The signal covers the northern parts of the Dallas–Fort Worth metroplex and North Texas as well as Southern Oklahoma.